 Your garbage disposal should now be clean and free of any unpleasant smells.

 Step 10: Use Detergent To Clean The Kitchen Sink Drain

 If your kitchen sink drain is starting to smell bad, it’s time to give it a good cleaning.
 You don’t need any special cleaners, just some dish detergent, and hot water.

 First, remove any food or grease that is stuck to the sides of the drain.
-Then, pour a cup of hot water down the drain followed by a cup of dish detergent.
+Then, pour a cup of hot water and a cup of dish detergent.
 Let the mixture sit for 15 minutes so it can break down the gunk in the drain.
-Finally, run hot water down the drain for a few minutes to flush everything out.
+Finally, run hot water for a few minutes to flush everything out.
 Your kitchen sink drain will be fresh and clean after following these simple steps!